 Should I be present during tours and to present my home?

 The most simple answer to these types of questions is NO!
-This can make potential buyers feel pressured and uncomfortable to talk and ask questions freely with their realtor which is not what you want to make the sale!
+This can make potential buyers feel pressured and uncomfortable to freely ask questions and speak with their realtor.
+This is not how you want to make the sale!
 After giving the cleaned and organized home one last check over, leave just before they arrive and come back once you’re sure they’ve left.